7 Content Marketing Trends You Should Be Following

 You can use social media to connect with important influencers in your field of interest.
 Use the same media to share with the world what the ambassadors have to say.

 Blogs, social networks, and live events are three of the most important means to feature your brand influencers.
 They help you have people listen to them.
 A recent example is LuMee’s partnership with Kim Kardashian West for promoting their LED lighting mobile phone cases.
-The cases are featured in her social media selfies and she also talks about them in her blog.
+Her social media selfies feature the cases and she also talks about them in her blog.

 6. New Social Media